 In this post I’ll run through and explain a simple configuration that I have used for my local network.

-The DNSMasq is available as a .deb
+The DNSMasq is available as a .deb package for the Raspbian, so

 it can be installed through an apt-get: